Guide to Legal Analytics

 Key Performance Indicators (KPIs) are essential for measuring the effectiveness, efficiency, and strategic contribution of an in-house legal department.
 These metrics provide clarity on workload, performance, and how the legal function supports broader business goals.

-Below, we will highlight some legal KPI metrics, legal department KPI examples, and how leveraging tools like a legal operations dashboard can streamline reporting and optimize performance.
+Below, we will highlight some legal KPI metrics, legal department KPI examples, and how leveraging tools like a legal KPI dashboards can streamline reporting and optimize performance.

 Common Legal Department KPIs